 To restrict access to your web pages to the U-M community, you'll need to put the files for those pages into your private HTML directory (or folder).
-Inside your IFS home or group directory is a Private folder.
+Inside your AFS home or group directory is a Private folder.
 Inside that is a folder called html.
 Put the files for the web pages inside the html folder.

 HINT: If you had already published the Web pages, you will need to move those files from the html folder in your Public folder to the new html folder in your Private folder.

 Use MFile for an easy-to-use, secure, web-based method of transferring files.
-You can also use WinSCP to access your IFS file storage space.
+You can also use WinSCP to access your AFS file storage space.
 You can obtain the following SFTP programs at no cost from the U-M Blue Disc: